 What is Medical Malpractice?

-A medical malpractice lawsuit cannot be filed merely because you were dissatisfied with the medical treatment you received.
-Instead, we must be able to show that the negligence of a doctor, hospital or other medical professional caused you harm, worsened your condition, caused unreasonable complications, or required additional medical treatment.
+A medical malpractice litigation lawsuit cannot be filed merely because you were dissatisfied with the medical treatment you received.
+Instead, we must be able to show that the negligence of a doctor, hospital, or other medical professional caused you harm, worsened your condition, caused unreasonable complications, or required additional medical treatment.
 It is also necessary to prove that the doctor or other healthcare provider deviated from the acceptable standard of care — the type of care that a reasonably prudent physician would have provided under the same circumstances.

 A viable claim also requires demonstrating that the doctor’s negligence was the direct cause of your injury and that the injury led to specific damages (e.g physical harm, disability, lost wages, past, and future medical expenses, future suffering, and hardship) Finally, before a lawsuit can be filed in New Mexico, it is necessary to file an application for review with the state’s Medical Review Commission.